 Calling Christmas pagan because of the nearness of the same period of a pagan holiday would be the same as calling Easter (the resurrection of Christ) and Passover pagan.
 The proximity does not work because a pagan spring festival may happen simultaneously.

 Wess Huff, a biblical scholar, went through the history of Christmas.
 He discovered the same thing I did.
 The celebration of Christmas was not centered on a pagan holiday in Roman times.
-Still, Rome may have started a pagan holiday to CO-OP what Christians were already celebrating: the birth of the Savior.
+Still, Rome may have started a pagan holiday to CO-OP (replace or compete with) what Christians were already celebrating: the birth of the Savior.
 Remember, they were celebrating the birth of the Savior in Luke 2, not modern Christmas celebrations. https://youtu.be/5zcaQlBbk6s?si=pajb3K2Vh6NnZFWT

 It's commonly asserted that Christmas has pagan origins.
 This idea, although popular on the internet and on History Channel (has HC really done any history in the last two decades or is it just all Ancient Aliens and Pawn Stars now?), the reality is that when you actually dig into the origin of these supposed pagan roots they really start to fall apart.
 Sol Invictus - 3:14 Saturnalia - 5:14 Brumalia - 6:18 Origin of Dec.
 15th - 7:30 Christmas trees - 9:19 "It's not in the Bible so don't do it" - 15:31

-Note: This is another argument over the date of the birth of Christ which is again a straw man.
-The logic that stems from this is that "Christ wasn't born on December 25 so we should not celebrate the birth of Christ on that day.
-But really we should not celebrate it all anyway."
-Well, that arguement is like arguing over what we had for thanksgiving dinner 10 years ago.
+Note: This is another argument over the date of Christ's birth.
+The logic that stems from this is that "Christ wasn't born on December 25, so we should not celebrate the birth of Christ on that day.
+But really, we should not celebrate it all anyway."
+That argument is like arguing over what we had for Thanksgiving dinner 10 years ago.
 The world is celebrating Dec 25 as the day we stop and celebrate Christ's birthday.
-That is fact.
+That is a fact.
+We should use this to share the Gospel with those unfamiliar with Who Christ is.

 Let's go through some history anyway.